 This gives them an enviable climate, making them perhaps the best place to visit for winter sun in Europe.

 If you need swaying, here are some epic reasons to visit Lanzarote in the cooler months!

-- Warm temperatures: The weather in Lanzarote stays warm throughout the year, even in the winter months.
+- Warm temperatures: The weather in Lanzarote stays warm throughout the year, even in December, January and February!

 - Fewer crowds: Although it’s a fabulous winter destination, most tourists visit in the summer.
 That means much less crowds!